n., plural: decomposers

 Detritivores are the organisms that orally feed on the dead matter (both plant as well as animal origin) and fecal waste and break down the litter in their intestinal tracts.
 So, are worms decomposers?”

-Earthworms are the classical example of the worms that enrich the soil by decomposing the litter.
+Earthworms are the classical example of worms that enrich the soil by decomposing the litter.
 The earthworms feed upon the dead matter as well as fecal waste and in their intestinal tract, the litter is treated by the enzymes resulting in the breakdown of the litter, which is eventually expelled by the earthworm into the soil.
 These worms enrich the soil with essential elements like phosphate and calcium etc. Worms play a critical role in the ecology of the soil.

 These ubiquitous, microscopic organisms are the crown holder of the process of decomposition.
 So, this answers the most common question ‘are bacteria decomposers?’
 Bacteria help to recycle the essential nutrients like nitrogen and carbon etc and make them available to the producers in the food chain.
-Bacteria are also classified as saprotroph.
+Bacteria are also classified as saprotrophs.

 Decomposers and Detritivores